Last Updated on September 24, 2022

 If you’re craving green beans, you can safely indulge your craving if they’re prepared and washed thoroughly, or are cooked.

 Green beans are a great way to get healthy during your pregnancy, and they are safe when washed and prepared the right way.
-We hope this article helped answer your queries about green beans.
+We hope this article helped answer your queries about these beans.

 |This article has been reviewed and approved for publication in line with our editorial policy.|